BlaineDev/431-2020/classes/postclass/README.md

 - My best tip is to keep analyzing data using R. Perhaps you could work on one or more of [the Tidy Tuesday projects](https://thomasmock.netlify.app/post/tidytuesday-a-weekly-social-data-project-in-r/).
 There's a new data set every week!
     - David Robinson's [YouTube series of live Tidy Tuesday analysis screencasts](https://www.youtube.com/user/safe4democracy/videos) can be especially helpful in learning new tricks with visualization and data management.

+## Resources That May Be Of Interest to You

+- [Fundamentals of Data Visualization](https://clauswilke.com/dataviz/) by Claus O. Wilke
+- [Statistics Done Wrong](https://www.statisticsdonewrong.com/index.html) (the woefully complete guide) by Alex Reinhart

 ## Meeting with Professor Love

+After December 14, Dr. Love will be pretty quiet through mid-January.
 I'll next hold office hours during the week of January 21-25, when I will meet individually with students in the MS program in Health Care Analytics in particular, but will also have open Zoom meetings where I can talk to former 431 students and prospective 432 students about whatever they want to talk about.
 Details to come.

-## Books I Encourage You To Browse

-- [Fundamentals of Data Visualization](https://clauswilke.com/dataviz/) by Claus O. Wilke
-- [Statistics Done Wrong](https://www.statisticsdonewrong.com/index.html) (the woefully complete guide) by Alex Reinhart

 # About 432